Davin-Yu/CopyQues/README.md

 - Sandra G. Hart.
 2006.
 Nasa-Task Load Index (NASA-TLX); 20 Years Later.
 In *Proceedings of the Human Factors and Ergonomics Society Annual Meeting* 50 (9), pp. 904–908.
 DOI: 10.1177/154193120605000909

 - Marc Hassenzahl, Michael Burmester, and Franz Koller.
 2003.
 AttrakDiff: A questionnaire to measure perceived hedonic and pragmatic quality.
 In *Mensch & computer 2003*, pp. 187-196.
 DOI: 10.1007/978-3-322-80058-9_19

+- Susan A. Jackson and Herbert W. Marsh.
+"Development and validation of a scale to measure optimal experience: The Flow State Scale." *Journal of sport and exercise psychology* 18, no. 1 (1996): 17-35.

 - Robert S. Kennedy, Norman E. Lane, Kevin S. Berbaum, and Michael G. Lilienthal.
 1993.
 Simulator sickness questionnaire: An enhanced method for quantifying simulator sickness.
 In *the international journal of aviation psychology* 3 (3), pp. 203-220.
 DOI: 10.1207/s15327108ijap0303_3